 English language requirements:

-If English is not your first language an average IELTS score of 7.5 (with no component below 7.00) when you start the course is essential.
+If English is not your first language an average IELTS score of 8.0 (with no component below 7.5) when you start the course is essential.
 English language tuition, delivered by our British Council accredited Centre for English Language Learning (CELL), is available both before and during the course.

 Please visit dmu.ac.uk/international for more information.